-Clients must use the same key that the Router uses.
-For instance, if the key is "Smith Family Network Key" in the Router, the clients must also use that same key.
+Clients must use the same key that the G Wireless Router or access point uses.
+For instance, if the key is "Smith Family Network Key" in the G Wireless Router or access point, the clients must also use that same key.

-- Double-click the Signal Indicator icon to bring up the "Wireless Network" screen.
-The "Advanced" button will allow you to view and configure more options of your card. - 2.
+- 1. Double-click the "Signal Indicator" icon to bring up the "Wireless Network Utility" screen.
+The "Advanced" button will allow you to view and configure more options of your client card. - 2.
 Once the "Advanced" button is clicked, the Belkin Wireless Utility will appear.
-This Utility will allow you to manage all the advanced features of the Belkin Wireless Card. - 3.
-Under the "Wireless Network Properties" tab, select a network name from the "Available Networks" list and click the "Properties" button. - 4.
-Under "Network Authentication", select "WPA-PSK (no server). - 5.
+This Utility will allow you to manage all the advanced features of the Belkin wireless card. - 3.
+Under the "Wireless Network Properties" tab, select a network name from the "Available Networks" list and click the "Properties" button.

+- 4. Under "Network Authentication", select "WPA-PSK (no server)". - 5.
 Type your WPA key in the "Network key" box.

-Important: WPA-PSK is a mixture of numbers and letters from A-Z and 0-9.
-For WPA-PSK you can enter eight to 63 characters.
+Important: WPA-PSK is a combination of numbers and letters from A-Z and 0-9.
+For WPA-PSK, you can enter eight to 63 characters.
 This network key needs to match the key you assign to your Router.

-6. Click "OK, then "Apply" to save the settings.
+6. Click "OK", then "Apply" to save the settings.